AdobeDocs/analytics.en/help/integrate/c-audience-analytics/mc-audiences-aam.md

 1. Each time a visitor comes to your digital properties, hits are collected and sent to Analytics.
 1. With [server-side forwarding](/help/admin/admin/c-server-side-forwarding/ssf.md), each hit that Analytics receives is automatically sent to AAM in real time.
-1. Through the Audience Analytics integration, for each hit, a visitor’s audience membership is looked up in AAM and a list of segment IDs is returned to Analytics for processing in real time.
+1. Through the Audience Analytics integration, for each hit, a visitor's audience membership is looked up in AAM and a list of segment IDs is returned to Analytics for processing in real time.

 Because AAM segments are inserted on a same-hit basis, you can be sure that whatever data is available in AAM about a visitor will not be missed and be up to date for that hit.
 This is superior to an AppMeasurement plug-in, because a plug-in can make those segments available only on the next hit (rather than the current hit.)

-In addition, we automatically classify the AAM segment IDs to their friendly names for you, so that you won’t have to look at alpha-numeric IDs in Analytics reports.
+In addition, we automatically classify the AAM segment IDs to their friendly names for you, so that you won't have to look at alpha-numeric IDs in Analytics reports.

 ## Prerequisites {#section_A345DC31F7D44EAE9DC1AB53E824C0CC}